Aoraki / Mount Cook Climb

 Wanaka Mountain Guides [] Aoraki Mount Cook

-Climbing Aoraki / Mount Cook requires a proven track record of technical climbing, crampon and ice axe use.
+The difficulty of Aoraki / Mount Cook is often underestimated due to its modest height by international standards.
+Attempting a guided climb requires a proven track record of technical climbing, crampon and ice axe use.

 The route is also subject to serious crevasse, avalanche, and icefall hazards.
 The exposure to objective hazards requires guides and clients to be able to move quickly and efficiently through steep and difficult terrain.
-The duration of the climb means that climbers need to have experience on long mountain days managing fatigue, sustenance, and maintaining focus.
+The duration of the climb means that climbers need to have experience managing fatigue, sustenance, and maintaining focus on long mountain days.

-With this in mind we only accept clients for to climb Aoraki / Mount Cook who have climbed with us before on other technical ascents or have significant transferable experience.
+With this in mind, we only accept clients for an Aoraki / Mount Cook ascent who have climbed with us before on other technical ascents or have significant transferable experience.
 Recommended ascents include the South West Ridge of Mount Aspiring or the South Ridge of Mount Dixon.
 The guide on these ascents would then be able to suggest what further training may be required before being ready to Aoraki / Mount Cook.
-Further specialist training in ice or mixed climbing is also useful in preparation for the Summit Rocks.
+Further specialist training in ice or mixed climbing is also useful in preparation for climbing through the Summit Rocks.

 Mount Cook Pricing and Details

-Get in touch early to plan your pathway and secure dates for Aoraki / Mount Cook in 2024.
+We no longer have availability for the 2025 season so get in touch to to plan your pathway for Aoraki / Mount Cook in 2026 or beyond.

-Includes: GST, guide fees, compliance costs, transport from Wānaka, technical equipment, food, and accommodation.
+Includes: Applicable Taxes, guide fees, compliance costs, transport from Wānaka, technical equipment, food, and accommodation.

 Excludes: Helicopter costs.